flimflam-austin/hugo-cms-test/content/quick_reads/20180808-18-08-08-trump-hollywood-star/index.md

       * **Hollywood Chamber of Commerce** votes on nominees.

-      * Once selected, **nominees or a sponsor (a movie studio, agent, PR company) pay $40K for ceremony & star’s upkeep**.
+      * Once selected,**nominees or a sponsor (a movie studio, agent, PR company) pay $40K for ceremony & star’s upkeep**.
     _key: card-3-e3b96074-6673-4661-aaa0-4970e838dcc2
   - order: 3
+    useCheckmark: false
     body: >-
       > “Once a star has been added to the walk, it is considered a part of the historic fabric of the Hollywood Walk of Fame.
-Because of this, **we have never removed a star from the walk**.”
+Because of this,**we have never removed a star from the walk**.”

       Leron Gubler, Pres & CEO of the Hollywood Chamber of Commerce, addressing